Imfromkrunker/No-Worldgen-5-You/README.md

 This project is sponsored by Nodecraft.
 Use code [Darkhax](https://nodecraft.com/r/darkhax) for 30% off your first month of service!

 This mod allows various structure generators to be disabled through the config file.
 Load the game up once with this mod to get the config file.

+Some features related to checksums are still left in the source incase someone needs it, but I removed everything from build.gradle because I couldn't resolve the errors.